iterative/dvc.org/static/docs/use-cases/data-registry.md

 ## Building data registries

-A data registry is a kind of <abbr>DVC repository</abbr>, so it can be created locally like to any other Git + DVC <abbr>project</abbr>.
-However, the registry should be available online, so it must pushed to a Git server:
+Data registries are <abbr>DVC repositories</abbr>, so they can be created locally like any other Git + DVC <abbr>project</abbr>.
+However, registries should be available online i.e. pushed to a Git server.
+For example:

 ```dvc
 $ mkdir my-data-registry && cd my-data-registry